 The laws governing the Teachers Retirement System of Georgia (the System) provide that an actuary perform an annual valuation of the contingent assets and liabilities of the System and perform at least once every five years an actuarial investigation of the mortality, service, and compensation experience of the members and beneficiaries of the System.
-The latest actuarial valuation of the System, prepared as of June 30, 2017, was made on the basis of the funding policy adopted by the Board on November 20, 2013 and the 5-year experience study adopted by the Board on November 18, 2015.
+The latest actuarial valuation of the System, prepared as of June 30, 2018, was made on the basis of the funding policy adopted by the Board on November 20, 2013 and the 5-year experience study adopted by the Board on November 18, 2015, with the exception of the investment rate of return and salary increases assumptions adopted by the Board on May 15, 2019.
 The Board is responsible for maintaining this funding policy.
 A summary of plan provisions can be found in the Introductory Section beginning on page 11, and a plan description can be found in the Financial Section beginning on page 21.

-The more pertinent facts and significant assumptions underlying the computations included in the June 30, 2017 valuation are as follows:
+The more pertinent facts and significant assumptions underlying the computations included in the June 30, 2018 valuation are as follows: